Sintaxis/laravel-logger/README.md

 ## Security

-If you discover any security related issues, please email [your-security-email@crudlog.test](mailto:your-security-email@crudlog.test) instead of using the issue tracker.
+If you discover any security related issues, please email [support@crudlog.com](mailto:support@crudlog.com) instead of using the issue tracker.

 ## License